Spatial meshing for general Bayesian multivariate models: Gradient-based sampling of spatially meshed models

 \subsection{Simplified Manifold Preconditioner Adaptation}

-Using a dense, constant preconditioner $\bM$ in (\ref{eq:precondmala}) rather than the identity matrix leads to a computational cost of $O(q^2n_i^2)$ per MCMC iteration, which is larger than MALA updates; however, ``good'' choices of $\bM$ might improve overall efficiency.
-Relative to SM-MALA updates, constant $\bM$ might be convenient when $q$ and/or $n_i$ are large and many MCMC iterations are likely needed, but it is unclear how $\bM$ can be fixed from the outset in the context of Algorithm \ref{algorithm:meshed_posterior}.
-Adaptive methods may build such a preconditioner adaptively by using past values of $\bw_i$ \citep{haario2001, andrieuthoms2008, atchade06, marshallroberts12}: typically, starting from initial guess $\bM_{(0)}$, at iteration $m$ one uses the preconditioner $\bM_{(m)}$, and as $m$ grows, smaller and smaller changes are applied to $\bM_{(m)}$ to get $\bM_{(m+1)}$.
-This adaptation method is not immediately advantageous as its cost per iteration is $O(q^3 n_i^3)$ due to the need to compute a matrix square root (e.g., Cholesky) as $\bM$ is updated in the adaptation period (which may be infinite).
-Furthermore, building $\bM$ as an empirical covariance using past $\bw_i$'s may lead to slow adaptation.
+Using a dense, constant preconditioner $\bM$ in (\ref{eq:precondmala}) rather than the identity matrix leads to a computational cost of $O(q^2n_i^2)$ per MCMC iteration; this cost is larger than MALA updates, but ``good'' choices of $\bM$ might improve overall efficiency.
+Relative to position-dependent SM-MALA updates, a constant $\bM$ might be convenient if $q$ and/or $n_i$ are large, but it is unclear how $\bM$ can be fixed from the outset in the context of Algorithm \ref{algorithm:meshed_posterior}.
+In the context of model (\ref{eq:meshed_hierarchy}), we cannot take $\bM^{-1}$ as the expected Fisher information evaluated at the mode due to the high dimensionality of the latent variables and their dependence on unknown hyperparameters.
+Adaptive methods may build a preconditioner (or its inverse) by starting from an initial guess $\bM_{(0)}$, then applying smaller and smaller changes to $\bM_{(m)}$ at iteration $m$ to get $\bM_{(m+1)}$.
+Past values of $\bw_i$ can be used to build a preconditioner: see, e.g., \cite{haario2001}, \cite{andrieuthoms2008}, \cite{marshallroberts12} for adaptive Metropolis, and \cite{atchade06} for MALA.
+These methods are not immediately advantageous because adaptation using past acceptances may be slow and lead to poor performance, especially in the within-Gibbs contexts in which we operate.
+Because $O(q^3 n_i^3)$ updates must be performed each time $\bM_{(m)}$ or its inverse are updated due to the need to compute a matrix square root (e.g., Cholesky), slow adaptation methods become increasingly unappealing compared to simpler methods, like MALA, or methods that systematically construct a position-dependent preconditioner, like RM-MALA.